 Weight 1.1 Credit 1/year

 This course is designed for students who are heading to a four-year college after high school.
 Students will work to refine their college-level reading and writing skills.
-To do this, this course focuses on the study of British literature including the Anglo Saxon, Medieval, and Renaissance periods.
-The course includes the study of historical context related to British literature, independent reading, vocabulary study, written comprehension and oral activities, and literary analysis.
+To do this, the course focuses on the study of British literature including all literary movements throughout history.
+The course includes the study of historical context related to British literature, independent reading, vocabulary study, written assignments, class and group discussions, and two literary analysis essays based on your reading.
 Students electing college preparatory classes can expect training towards academic thinking, speaking, and writing.
-They will have significant out-of-class assignments.
+There will be out-of-class assignments.

 EN910 ADVANCED PLACEMENT ENGLISH – LITERATURE AND COMPOSITION (Grade 12)